Ophir, Colorado

-The historic mining town of Ophir is a home rule municipality governed by a general assembly and is located in San Miguel County, Colorado, United States.
-Ophir is located two miles from the Ames Hydroelectric Generating Plant, the world's first hydroelectric plant to supply alternating current electricity for an industrial purpose (mining).
-The population was 159 at the United States Census, 2010 census.
+Ophir is a home rule municipality town governed by a general assembly and is located in San Miguel County, Colorado, United States.
+It is located two miles from the Ames Hydroelectric Generating Plant, the world's first hydroelectric plant to supply alternating current electricity for an industrial purpose (mining).
+The population was 197 at the 2020 census.

+History

 A post office called Ophir was established in 1878.
 The town was named after Ophir, a place mentioned in the Hebrew Bible.